Selling and Purchasing Businesses

 4. Can you act for the seller and the purchaser of the business?

 Usually it is not possible to do this as a conflict of interest would arise.
-It is usual that the purchaser’s solicitor will prepare the business purchase contract and the seller’s Solicitor will approve the same, making appropriate amendments.
+It is usual that the purchaser’s Solicitor will prepare the business purchase contract and the seller’s Solicitor will approve the same, making appropriate amendments.

 5. What is due diligence and who undertakes it?